Humanitarian impact of the Russo-Ukrainian war (2022–present): Effects on Ukrainian society

 Collaboration with Russian forces in Crimea is a concern for the Ukrainian government.
-Some of Russia's greatest gains have been in the south, from Crimea into Kherson region.
-That bridges across the Dnieper river were not demolished, allowing Russian forces to cross to the right bank and capture the city of Kherson, has been blamed in part on collaboration with Russian forces.
-According to Kyiv based analyst Volodymyr Fesenko: "It was obvious there was treason in Kherson region."
+Some of Russia's greatest gains have been in the south, from Crimea into the Kherson region.
+That bridges across the Dnieper River were not demolished, allowing Russian forces to cross to the right bank and capture the city of Kherson, has been blamed in part on collaboration with Russian forces.
+According to Kyiv-based analyst Volodymyr Fesenko: "It was obvious there was treason in Kherson region."
 In 2022 60 former members of the Security Service of Ukraine (SBU) were working for Russian forces.
 There are 651 active investigations involving allegations of collaboration and treason in Ukraine.
-On 31 March 2022, President Zelenskyy sacked the head of the SBU's Kherson office saying: "now I don't have time to deal with all the traitors but gradually they will all be punished."
+On 31 March 2022, President Zelenskyy sacked the head of the SBU's Kherson office saying: "Now I don't have time to deal with all the traitors, but gradually they will all be punished."
 Former SBU commander in Crimea Oleh Kulinych is suspected of treason.
-President Zelenskyy has said of him: "sufficient evidence has been collected to report this person on suspicion of treason.
+President Zelenskyy has said of him: "Sufficient evidence has been collected to report this person on suspicion of treason.
 All his criminal activities are documented."
 Former head of the SBU Ivan Bakanov has been blamed for the infiltration of the SBU by the FSB.
-However others point out that his background as a TV producer, political campaign manager and childhood friend of President Zelenskyy has made him a poor choice to begin with.
-US State Department Officials have confirmed that they will continue sharing intelligence with Ukraine, saying that they invest in institutions and not personalities.
+However, others point out that his background as a TV producer, political campaign manager, and childhood friend of President Zelenskyy has made him a poor choice to begin with.
+US State Department officials have confirmed that they will continue sharing intelligence with Ukraine, saying that they invest in institutions and not personalities.

 On 5 June 2022, some 1,400 private citizens faced cases of collaboration and treason, facing up to 15 years in prison if convicted.
-This is in the face of numerous assassination attempts on Ukrainians accused of collaborating with Russia will increase, the UK Ministry of Defence predicted in July 2022.
-Especially those officials installed by Russia: "the targeting of officials is likely to escalate, exacerbating the already significant challenges facing the Russian occupiers and potentially increasing the pressure on already reduced military and security formations."
+This is in the face of numerous assassination attempts on Ukrainians accused of collaborating with Russia, which will go higher, the UK Ministry of Defence predicted in July 2022.
+Especially those officials installed by Russia: "The targeting of officials is likely to escalate, exacerbating the already significant challenges facing the Russian occupiers and potentially increasing the pressure on already reduced military and security formations."